eupn/bno055/README.md

 bno055.set_calibration_profile(calib)?;
 ```

-### Remapping axes to correspond your mounting
+### Remapping of axes to correspond your mounting

-BNO055 allows to change default axes to meet chip orientation with
+BNO055 allows to change default axes to meet the chip orientation with
 actual physical device orientation, thus providing possibility to place BNO055
-chip on PCB as suitable for designer and to match chip's axes to physical
+chip on PCB as suitable for a designer and to match chip's axes to physical
 axes in software later.

 ```rust